DEFNA/defna.org/_posts/2023-02-02-board-updates.md

 ### Tim Schilling

-Tim Schilling has been a member of the Django community since 2013.
+Tim has been a member of the Django community since 2013.
 He is currently a software developer for AspirEDU.
 He enjoys spending time helping other Djangonauts on the forum or in the Discord server.
 He has also been mentoring developers with the Underdog Devs program.
 Outside of software, he enjoys cooking, baking, brewing beer, gardening and reading.

 ### Peter Grandstaff